lawrencemcdaniel-dot-com/html/www.agility360.net/wp-content/plugins/apex-notification-bar-lite/readme.txt

 23. Screenshot 23 - Controls Settings : Disable, Show/Hide, Close button

 == Changelog ==
+= 1.0.5 =
+* Added some promo content in the backend of the plugin.

+= 1.0.4 =
+* How to Use Page Translation Checked.
+* Few Frontend CSS refinement done.

 = 1.0.3 =
 * Default value set for search button and description if left empty issue fixed.
 * Few JS refinement done.